Entire home

 About the host

-When I received the keys in early 2006, I walked inside, sat down on the floor, and crie - not out of regret, but out of the sheer scale of what lay ahead.
 At twenty-seven, on a young teacher’s salary, I had bought the only home I could afford in the neighbourhood I loved… and it needed everything.
 I didn’t yet know how to plaster a wall, handle a drill, or manage a renovation, but I was determined to bring this beautiful house back to life.

 Over the next several years, I rebuilt Explorers’ Rest piece by piece, supported by skilled friends and trusted professionals.
 What began as a daunting project slowly transformed into the charming, warm, and thoughtfully restored sanctuary it is today.
-It holds my history, my creativity, and my heart—and every detail reflects that.

 A few years later, I moved in with my husband, Erik, a South African IT specialist who had also made London his home.
 As we began our life together, I wasn’t sure what to do with this house that meant so much to me.
 Because we both love travelling and staying in beautifully cared-for homes, I decided to open Explorers’ Rest to guests.
-Within days of listing it, bookings poured in—and hosting quickly became one of the great joys of my life.
+Within days of listing it, bookings poured in—and hosting quickly became one of the joys of my life.

 I look forward to meeting you!

-When I received the keys in early 2006, I walked inside, sat down on the floor, and crie - not out of regret, but out of the sheer scale of what lay ahead.
 At twenty-seven, on a young teacher’s salary, I had bought the only home I could afford in the neighbourhood I loved… and it needed everything.
 I didn’t yet know how to plaster a wall, handle a drill, or manage a renovation, but I was determined to bring this beautiful house back to life.

 Over the next several years, I rebuilt Explorers’ Rest piece by piece, supported by skilled friends and trusted professionals.
 What began as a daunting project slowly transformed into the charming, warm, and thoughtfully restored sanctuary it is today.
-It holds my history, my creativity, and my heart—and every detail reflects that.

 A few years later, I moved in with my husband, Erik, a South African IT specialist who had also made London his home.
 As we began our life together, I wasn’t sure what to do with this house that meant so much to me.
 Because we both love travelling and staying in beautifully cared-for homes, I decided to open Explorers’ Rest to guests.
-Within days of listing it, bookings poured in—and hosting quickly became one of the great joys of my life.
+Within days of listing it, bookings poured in—and hosting quickly became one of the joys of my life.

 I look forward to meeting you!